johnbean393/Sidekick/docs/Markdown/Features/conversations.md

 Click the purple header labeled `Reasoning Process` to hide and show the reasoning process.

+When using hybrid reasoning models such as Qwen3, reasoning can be toggled on/off.
+As you type your prompt, Sidekick automatically analyses it and determines if reasoning is needed.
+To explicitly toggle reasoning, click the `Reason` button in the prompt bar.

 ## Advanced Markdown Rendering

 Markdown is rendered beautifully in Sidekick.